Project Schedule Analysis and Optimization

 Firstly, project schedule model must include Start and Finish milestones.

 Then, each activity except these milestones and hammock activities must have a predecessor to its start and a successor from its finish.

-Starts and finishes of hammock activities are defined by other activities or external events.
+Starts and finishes of hammock activities depen on other activities or external events.

-If an activity does not have a predecessor to its start, it means that its execution can start before the project start; an activity that does not have a successor from its finish can be finished after the project finish.
+If an activity does not have a predecessor to its start, it means that its execution can start before the project start.
+Hence, an activity that does not have a successor from its finish can complete itself after the project finish.
 Both situations indicate that something is wrong with the project logic.